- Boston Globe CEO Mike Sheehan to Deliver Commencement Address

 Federal Perkins Loans

-A federally funded, need-based educational loan for students with exceptional need, enrolled at least half time.
+A federally funded, need-based educational loan for students with exceptional need.
 This is a loan and requires repayment.
 The interest rate is 5 percent.
 Repayment* of the full amount of the loan borrowed is required and begins nine months after a student graduates, withdraws from the College, or attends on a less than half-time basis.
 Depending on the total amount borrowed, the student may have up to ten years to repay this loan.
 Award amounts vary and funds are very limited as future loans to borrowers made from this revolving loan fund are dependent on federal funding levels and repayment by prior borrowers.

 There are no fees for this loan.
 There is no interest charged on this loan while the student is enrolled at least half-time in a degree program and for nine months after the student graduates, withdraws from the College or drops below half-time status.
 The maximum amount an eligible student may borrow is $4,000 per award year for a student who has not successfully completed a program of undergraduate education or $6,000 per award year for a graduate or professional student.
 The maximum aggregate amount an eligible student may borrow is: (1) $20,000 for an undergraduate student who has completed two academic years and is pursuing a bachelor's degree; (2) $40,000 for a graduate or professional student, including loans borrowed as an undergraduate student; and (3) $8,000 for any student who has not completed two academic years of undergraduate work.
 The amount of the loan awarded by Student Financial Services will be credited to the student's Curry College tuition account approximately one week after the end of the Add/Drop period each semester.